 Watch this fact-filled video, and ask your students to create a fact page all about the day!
-Use either our ‘Facts About…’ Template or 10 Fun Facts Template to showcase what they learned about the holiday.
+Use either our free Facts About…Template or 10 Fun Facts Template to showcase what they learned about the holiday.

-Conversation Heart Activities
+Fun Conversation Heart Activities

 Conversation hearts have been a Valentine’s Day staple since 1866, and while the messages on these delicious treats might have changed over the last century and a half, their popularity definitely hasn’t.
 For most of us, it’s just not Valentine’s Day without them.

 Putting words in alphabetical order can be tricky for many of our students, so why not have them practice using these fun treats?
 Print off a set of our Conversation Hearts on cardstock and cut them out.
 Then throw them in your reading center for the perfect center activity!

-2. Rhyming Words
+Explore Rhyming Words